 I've been modeling properly since I was 21 - as a teenager, it was all I dreamt about becoming.
 I wanted to do it more than anything but was constantly rejected for being "too big" or too curvy (bearing in mind I was no bigger than a US size 4).
 Then I moved to New York and discovered plus-size modeling, and while I'm definitely NOT plus-size, I definitely started owning my body and my curves and doing my own thing.
 I still think there's a big gap in the market for girls sized US 6-8 that aren't featured in magazines and so I want to help be that representative.

 You’re a significant part of a much-needed shift in beauty standards in the world today.
 From an insider’s perspective, do you see the modeling world shifting their outlooks on what women should look like?

 I do and I think social media has had a big role to play in that.
 It's now cool to be different and cool to have a voice.
 Even less than 10 years ago, you weren't encouraged to have a voice as a model.
 You had to stay silent and look pretty or fit into somebody else's ideas of what beauty is.
 The truth is, people can be beautiful in so many ways, like by being an activist or not being a size 0.
 I just hope this trend is here to stay!!

 Tell us about your own circle of women!
 What does sisterhood mean to you?

 Sisterhood, to me, is about supporting one another and not attacking each other.
 The media loves to pit women against each other and we don't need to succumb to that.
 Let's support each other through our struggles and achievements and be kind!

-When you do you feel your most beautiful?
+When you do you feel you're most beautiful?

 When I'm naked and dancing in my flat with my headphones in!!
-(I don't know if my neighbours across the street feel the same way!)
+(I don't know if my neighbors across the street feel the same way!)

 When do you feel most empowered?